litmuschaos/litmus-docs/website/docs/concepts/oauth-dex-concept.md

 In order to provide enhanced and seamless login features, we wanted to integrate OAuth and other authentication mechanisms such as OpenID connect.
 To have flexibility, litmus-portal makes use of an additional component, [Dex OIDC server](https://dexidp.io/).

-It is an highly extensible cloud native OIDC provider that is able to take care of various authentication mechanisms.
-In order to keep things uniform, when this additional server is deployed, the authentication-server has some features that allows it to communicate to the dex-server, this enables integration of various OAuth providers, some being GitHub auth and Google auth in this case.
+Dex is a highly extensible cloud-native OIDC provider that is able to take care of various authentication mechanisms.
+With Dex being deployed, the authentication-server can communicate with the dex-server,  enabling integration of various OAuth providers.
+GitHub and Google auth has been tested at present.

 ## Resources